 By Ryan Raveis, Co-President William Raveis Companies

-I salute People Magazine’s announcement this week that they have rebranded their popular annual issue celebrating Hollywood’s beautiful people.
+I salute People Magazine’s announcement in April that they have rebranded their popular annual issue celebrating Hollywood’s beautiful people.
 Since 1990, the annual event has evolved from a list of the “50 Most Beautiful” to “Most Beautiful Woman” and now “The Beautiful Issue.”
-The editor-in-chief, Jess Cagle, noted in a statement that the change of the title is meant to “make clear that the issue is not a beauty contest … it will celebrate the most beautiful qualities of all: strength, humanity and artistry.”
+The editor-in-chief, Jess Cagle, noted that the change of the title is meant to “make clear that the issue is not a beauty contest … it will celebrate the most beautiful qualities of all: strength, humanity and artistry.”
 He added that the issue celebrates all kinds of beauty: “beautiful souls as well as beautiful skin.”
-[If you’re wondering who they chose for this year’s cover, it’s the musical artist Pink.]
+[If you missed who they chose for this year’s cover, it’s the musical artist Pink.]

 That made me think about our own branding of our company.
 After 44 years, we, too, have grown exponentially and have evolved – but, the core values and qualities that we stand behind — the moral fiber of our company, the “beautiful soul” — remains the same: our commitment to our family of agents and clients, our candor and the civilized courtesy with which we operate.

 As co-president of the William Raveis Companies, one of my areas of focus is leading an in-house marketing agency that helps our agents.
 Our goal is to help our customers understand what we stand for; in other words, what is the narrative behind the real estate sign posted like a beacon in front of the property?